mateusz/tfexample/README.md

 You can now start playing around with the resources you have created - edit `main.tf` to remove, change or add resources, then run
 `terraform apply` to update the actual infrastructure!

+All available AWS resources are documented in the [AWS provider docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 ### Cleanup

 After you are done, don't forget to remove: